Our visiting hours and whom to contact about a visit.

 A bone density test can provide the answer.

 Researchers estimate that osteoporosis is responsible for more than 1.5 million bone fractures annually.
 Yet osteoporosis is often a silent disease because symptoms may not appear until something, such as a fracture, points to its existence.
-“You don’t know you have low bone density in advance unless you’re tested,” says Lynn R. Allen, MD, clinical director of the Metabolic Bone Disease Unit at St. Luke’s Hospital.
+“You don’t know you have low bone density in advance unless you’re tested,” says Lynn R. Allen, MD, clinical director of the Metabolic Bone Disease Unit at Mount Sinai St. Luke’s.

 A bone density test is the way to find out if you have osteoporosis.
 The screening is fast, painless and noninvasive.
 The test looks for low bone density, which is an important risk factor for bone fractures.
 Based on your test results and other factors, your doctor can estimate how likely you are to have debilitating bone fracture.